 According to Anthony Holden’s book Big Deal: A Year as Professional Poker Player, the odds against a full house losing to a straight flush in a two-handed game are 45,102,781 to 1.
 Holden goes on to explain that the chances of both hands appearing in one deal are more than 332 billion to 1.
 “If these two played 50 hands of stud an hour, eight hours a day, five days a week,” explains Holden, “the situation would arise about once every 443 years.”
 No wonder the Kid went all in.

 The Kid shows us how 1930s casual can still look cool even eighty years later.

-- Gray barleycorn tweed single-breasted sport coat with wide-notched lapels, 2-button front (black leather clusters), button-down flapped patch breast pocket, button-down flapped patch hip pockets, 3-button cuffs (black leather clusters), and ventless rear
+- Gray barleycorn tweed single-breasted 2-button sportcoat with wide-notched lapels, button-down flapped patch breast pocket, button-down flapped patch hip pockets, 3-button cuffs, black leather buttons, and ventless back

 - Dark gray wool single forward-pleated trousers with slim belt loops, extended hook tab, on-seam side pockets, and plain-hemmed bottoms

 For the last night of the poker game, the Kid swaps out his shirt for a similar black one and loses the tie.
 If you’re really feeling casual, drop the shirt altogether and replace it with a navy cotton jumper.

 Do Yourself a Favor and…

 Buy the movie.